SamyaDaleh/CL-Toolbox/doc/doc.md

 ##### CFG Removal of Left Recursion

 The algorithm removes both direct and indirect left recursion.
-For direct recursion it treats every rule where the first symbol on the right hand side is the same as the one on the left hand side except if it is a unary production.
+For direct recursion, it treats every rule where the first symbol on the right hand side is the same as the one on the left hand side except if it is a unary production.
 For each nonterminal that is the left hand side of a left recursive rule it adds a new nonterminal appended to the rules without left recursion.
 For